Seattle Mayor Announces $15 Wage Plan Ramp Up

 Businesses will have at least three years to phase in the increase

 SEATTLE - Seattle Mayor Ed Murray is proposing a phase-in of an increase in the city's minimum wage to $15 an hour over the next seven years.
+Businesses with greater than 500 employees nationally will have at least three years to phase in the increase.

 Smaller organizations will have seven years, with the new wage including a consideration for tips and health care costs over the first five years.